TrojanZoo: Towards Unified, Holistic, and Practical Evaluation of Neural Backdoors

 \subsection{Our Work}

-To this end, we design, implement, and evaluate \system, an open-source platform for assessing neural backdoor attacks/defenses in a holistic, unified, and practical manner.
-Our contributions are summarized as follows.
+To this end, we design, implement, and evaluate \system, an open-source platform for assessing neural backdoor attacks/defenses in a unified, holistic, and practical manner.
+Note that while it is extensible to other domains (\meg, NLP), currently, \system focuses on the image classification task in the computer vision domain.
+Our contributions are summarized in three major aspects:

-To our best knowledge, \system represents the first open-source platform designed for evaluating neural backdoor attacks/defenses.
-To date, \system has incorporated 12 representative attacks, 15 state-of-the-art defenses, 6 attack performance metrics, 10 defense utility metrics, as well as a benchmark suite of 5 DNN models, 5 downstream models, and 6 datasets.
-All the modules (\meg,\,attacks, defenses, and models) are provided as Dockerfiles for easy installation and deployment.
-Further, \system implements utility tools for in-depth analysis of attack-defense interactions, including measuring feature-space similarity, tracing neural activation patterns, and comparing attribution maps.
+To our best knowledge, \system represents the first open-source platform specifically designed for evaluating neural backdoor attacks/defenses.
+At the moment of writing (02/06/2022), focusing on the computer vision domain, \system has incorporated 8 representative attacks, 14 state-of-the-art defenses, 6 attack performance metrics, 10 defense utility metrics, as well as a benchmark suite of 5 DNN models, 5 downstream models, and 6 datasets.
+Further, \system implements a rich set of tools for in-depth analysis of the attack-defense interactions, including measuring feature-space similarity, tracing neural activation patterns, and comparing attribution maps.

-Leveraging \system, we conduct a systematic study of existing attacks/defenses.
-The attacks are evaluated in terms of effectiveness, evasiveness, and transferability, while the defenses are assessed in terms of robustness, utility-preservation, and genericity.
-We make a number of interesting observations: \mcounter{i} most attacks manifest strong ``mutual-reinforcement'' effects in the effectiveness-evasiveness trade-off; \mcounter{ii} DNN architectures that enable better feature extraction may also allow more effective propagation of trigger patterns; \mcounter{iii} more effective attacks (\meg,\,higher \asr) are also more likely to be detected by input filtering (\meg,\,\mcite{strip}); \mcounter{iv} weaker attacks (\mie,\,lower \asr) demonstrate higher transferability than stronger ones; \mcounter{v} model-inspection defenses (\meg,\,\mcite{abs}) often uncover backdoors non-identical to, but overlapping with, the ones injected by the adversary.
-Our evaluation unveils the strengths and limitations of existing attacks/defenses as well as their intricate interactions.
+Leveraging \system, we conduct a systematic study of the existing attacks/defenses, unveiling the complex design spectrum for the adversary and the defender.
+Different attacks manifest delicate trade-offs among effectiveness, evasiveness, and transferability.
+For instance, weaker attacks (\mie, lower \asr) tend to show higher transferability.
+Meanwhile, different defenses demonstrate trade-offs among robustness, utility-preservation, and detection accuracy.
+For instance, while effective against a variety of attacks, model sanitization\mcite{madry:iclr:2018,fine-pruning} also incur a significant accuracy drop.
+These observations indicate the importance of using comprehensive metrics to evaluate neural backdoor attacks/defenses, and suggest the optimal practices of applying them under given settings.